medzernik/MedzernikDiscordBotGo/README.md

 This is a discord bot written entirely in golang using the discordgo library.
 The bot itself has a custom command parser and many custom functions.
 It serves as an example of a bot that can do very basic commands.

+#Automatic functions:
+#### RAID checking
-The bot passively checks for users connected in the last 10 minutes and alerts admins if there is a possible raid attack.
+The bot automatically checks for users connected in the last ~10 minutes and alerts admins if there is a possible raid attack.
 This is done concurrently.
+#### Planned games reminding
+The bot automatically checks for any games planned every minute and reminds people the time is due

 # Current syntax: